Become a successful Company Secretary.

 For more information about the ICSI, read our post on this topic.

-What are the Stages of Becoming a Company Secretary?
+What are the Stages /blog/what-is-the-icsiof Becoming a Company Secretary?

 As far as academics go, there are 3 stages to become a Company Secretary.
 The ICSI offers 3 courses: